byui-cit/learning-modules/modules/js/debugging/prepare1.md

 An error could be defined as something wrong with your code.
 Errors generally can be placed into two buckets:

-- **Syntax Errors**: Often spelling errors where we try to use a defined variable or function that does not exist.
+- **Syntax Errors**: Often spelling or other mis-typing errors where we try to use a defined variable or function that does not exist.
 These show up as error messages in the console, and are usually easier to fix.

 - **Logic Errors**: Logic errors happen when your code works...just not like you need it to.
 It doesn't give the correct output or result.
 There is often not a defined error message that shows which means that finding and fixing these is often harder.